anshul1504/shivani_londhe/README.md

 # shivani_londhe
-As a freelancer I did project to one of my client.
+As a freelancer I did this project to one of my client.
 This is her personal portfolio.
 It was created on July 2021.
 In this project I have used HTML CSS ES6 (Modern Javascript).
 -
 - 👋 Hi, I’m Anshul Agrawal with username @anshul1504
 - 👀 I’m interested in web developement and freelancing